kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 * _@param {string} path_ - JSON pointer path to the changed field in the batch session

-## Functions to access the group session

-### `jatos.groupSession.get()`

-### `jatos.groupSession.find()`

-### `jatos.groupSession.getAll()`

 ## Functions for group studies

 ### `jatos.joinGroup(callbacks)`

 Tries to join a group (actually a group result) and if it succeeds opens the group channel's WebSocket.
 As the only parameter it takes an object with callback functions that will be called by jatos.js when certain group events occur.
-It returns a [jQuery.deferred](https://api.jquery.com/deferred.promise/), to signal success or failure in joining.
+It returns a [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in joining.

 * _param {Object} callbacks_ - Defining callback functions for group events.
 All callbacks are optional.
 These callbacks functions are:
   * **onOpen**: Is called when the group channel is successfully opened